 The people who lived in first-century Corinth spoke a Doric dialect.
 Which one was in use during the time of Paul or how much it was influenced by Attic is not entirely known.
 They shared the Doric family of languages with the Athenian rival city of Sparta in the south.
-The Doric family of dialects continued to flourish under the Attic radar until at least the third-century AD.16
+The Doric family of dialects continued to flourish under the Attic radar until at least the third century AD.15

 A very small number of people in Greece still speak a Doric dialect called Tsakonian.
 Here is an interesting video on the differences between Tsakonian and Attic.

 Aeolic slightly to the north was utilized by the city of Thebes and surrounding areas.
-An older historian from the 1800s, Ernst Curtis, believed the Aeolic tongue as not a dialect, but the mother of all the Greek languages.18 It is unclear whether the Aeolic Greeks felt this same idea of primacy, but it was a Greek dialect nonetheless representing a major ethnic group in Greece major.
+An older historian from the 1800s, Ernst Curtis, believed the Aeolic tongue as not a dialect, but the mother of all the Greek languages.17 It is unclear whether the Aeolic Greeks felt this same idea of primacy, but it was a Greek dialect nonetheless representing a major ethnic group in Greece.